 Tips for Writing a Hardship Letter

-• Express gratitude: Always thank the recipient for their time and consideration, which can leave a positive impression and demonstrate your appreciation for their understanding.
+- Express gratitude: Conclude your letter with a sincere thank you, acknowledging the reader’s time and consideration.
+This simple gesture can leave a lasting positive impression and demonstrate your appreciation for their understanding and support.

 When to Seek Legal Assistance